Savvythelegend/PGDocs/docs/security.md

 kubectl get rolebinding -n myns mypg -o yaml
 ```

-!!!
-Important
+:::important
 Remember that **roles are limited to a given namespace**.

 Below we provide a quick summary of the permissions associated with the service
 account for generic Kubernetes resources.